MoAnwer/monexo/README.md

 ```

 > [!NOTE]
->  Every failed resonse will be like this.
+>  Every failed response will be like this.

 ### 3- if user is not logged , will return response: